jarrettmeyer/jarrettmeyer.github.io/_posts/2017-11-10-prepping-sql-server.md

 These questions will require you to talk to DBAs or system administrators.

 1. What is the policy for offsite backups?
 2. What is the business expectation for a system restore time window?
-These should be broadly defined (e.g. less than one minute, less than one hour, less than four hours, less than one day).
+These should be broadly defined (e.g. zero time, less than one minute, less than one hour, less than four hours, less than one day).
 Different expectations will have different costs.
+If your expectation is zero time and zero data loss, expect this to be the most expensive option, as there is nothing natively built into SQL Server to allow for zero downtime and zero data loss.
+If your expectation is under one minute, then SQL Server comes equipped with features such as [failover clusters](https://docs.microsoft.com/en-us/sql/sql-server/failover-clusters/install/create-a-new-sql-server-failover-cluster-setup), [replication](https://docs.microsoft.com/en-us/sql/relational-databases/replication/sql-server-replication), and [Always On](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/overview-of-always-on-availability-groups-sql-server) (2016 and newer).
+At under one hour, a human should be able to answer a pager and restore backups and transaction logs, provided all drive provisioning is online and accessible.
+At under four hours, drives can be repartitioned.
+At under one day, a server can be rebuilt, RAID controllers can be next-day-aired, offsite backups can be downloaded, and a database can be provisioned from scratch.
 3. What policies exist to warm up buffers and caches?
-When changes to tables or indexes are published, are there processes or procedures that
+When changes to tables or indexes are published, are there processes or procedures that will execute common queries, especially queries where having data readily available in cache makes a significant performance difference.
 4. Is reference data stored in its own schema (e.g. `[ref].*`)?
 Because reference data (e.g. area codes, counties, countries, genders, U.S. states) should rarely change, policies for your reference schema can be different than your policies for other transactional data. *Note: This question is important for applications with small maintenance windows.*

+### Personal Notes

+*Just a few of my notes, and why we ask some of these questions.*

+1. In my time working with applications, I have had RAID controllers fail twice.
+It doesn't matter how reliable your RAID 10 disks are if the controller itself fails.
+For some companies, that may mean having replicated SANs.